13 Types of Orchids for Indoors that are Ideal for a Beginner

 Boat Orchid, Cymbidium Orchids

-Cymbidium Orchids bear large, waxy, long-lasting flowers arranged on unbranched flowering stem which arises from the base of the pseudobulb.
+Boat Orchids are easy to grow and are regarded as the beginners orchid.
+They bear large, waxy, long-lasting flowers arranged on unbranched flowering stem which arises from the base of the pseudobulb.

-The Boat Orchids are prolific bloomers with several flower spikes bearing up to 100 blooms per season.
+These orchids are prolific bloomers with several flower spikes bearing up to 100 blooms per season.
+Some species have thin leaves but in most species the stems are modified into pseudobulbs.

 2. Brassavola Orchids